TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Hooks/Index.rst

   file/class.
 The method called in the object is fixed by the hook, so this is the non-flexible part.
-But it is cleaner in other ways, in particular that you can even call many methods in the object and you can pass an arbitrary argument list which makes the API more beautiful.
+But it is cleaner in other ways, in particular that you can even call many methods in the object and you can pass an arbitrary argument list which makes the API cleaner.
   You can also define the objects to be singletons, instantiated only once in the global scope.

-Here follows some examples.
+Here are some examples:

 .. _hooks-creation-object: